When did RideAustin officially begin service?

 What about the other for-profit ridesharing companies who have come to the Austin market?

 We encourage and support all innovation in Austin and look forward to great solutions for the community.
 Austin now has major opportunities for ridesharing innovations to flourish with the departure of Uber & Lyft.

 How can I help?

 RideAustin will need the entire Austin community to assist.
-First - donate to the cause through our Kickstarter campaign.
-Second - download the app and spread the awareness.
-Third - use the app and/or drive for RideAustin.
+First - download the app and spread the awareness.
+Second - use the app and/or drive for RideAustin.
 Third - make a tax deductible contribution to us on our Donate page.